Nene Pimentel: 1978 interim Batasang Pambansa elections

-In April 1978, Pimentel ran for a post in the Interim Batasan elections as an official candidate of the Laban party of Metro Manila with Benigno S. Aquino Jr. Members of Marcos' KBL party swept the seats.
-Pimentel and other opposition leaders like Senator Lorenzo Tañada, Francisco Soc Rodrigo, Tito Guingona, Archie Intengan SJ, and Chino Roces loudly protested the defeat of all opposition candidates and denounced the massive cheating that had taken place.
+In April 1978, Pimentel ran for a post in the Interim Batasan elections as an official candidate of the Laban party of Metro Manila with Benigno S. Aquino Jr. Members of Marcos's KBL party swept the seats, with largely unknown KBL candidates defeating popular candidates such as Aquino.
+Pimentel and other opposition leaders like Senator Lorenzo Tañada, Francisco Soc Rodrigo, Tito Guingona, Archie Intengan SJ, and Chino Roces protested the massive cheating that had taken place in the elections.
 Pimentel was one of those arrested for leading a demonstration against what he termed farcical elections.
-He had spoken out against Marcos' bid to produce a rubber stamp legislature to win legitimacy for his iron-fisted regime which was increasingly being criticized here and abroad.
-Pimentel was jailed for two months in Camp Bicutan, Metro Manila.
+He had spoken out against Marcos's bid to produce a rubber stamp legislature to win legitimacy for his iron-fisted regime that was increasingly being criticized here and abroad.
+Pimentel was jailed for two months in Camp Bicutan in Taguig, Metro Manila.

 Pimentel's second stint in prison did not silence him.
 In fact, it strengthened his resolve to fight for freedom and to oppose electoral fraud.
 Ever the parliamentarian, he brought the battle from the streets to the polls in January 1980 when Marcos allowed local elections.